-At the commencement of the proceedings book debts outstanding totalled £209,216 Part of the ledger is old debt taken over from HSBC Bank Plc.
-All book debts are subject to a factoring agreement with SME Invoice Finance Limited (SME).
-At the date of appointment the amount due to SME, including their charges was £52,935
+At the commencement of the proceedings book debts outstanding totalled £209216 Part of the ledger was old debt taken over from HSBC Bank Plc.
+All book debts are subject to a factoring agreement with SME Invoice Finance Limited (SME) At the date of appointment of Administrators the amount due to SME, including their charges, was £52935.